GrifP/abolishing-the-university/modules/Abolitionist Studies/_posts/2000-01-01-abolitionist-approaches.md

 ---
-title: Abolitionist Approaches
+title: Abolitionist Studies
 ---

-## Abolitionist Approaches
+## Abolitionist Studies

 This module looks at abolitionist approaches more generally, stepping away from the application to the university.
 In a Jacobin article, Dan Berger, Mariame Kaba, and David Stein take the case of prison abolitionists, tracing their organizing back through a history of state violence and making the claim that abolition is rooted in organizing for concrete reforms, not naive dreams.
 Mariame Kaba expands on these in an audio interview.